adi095/GOMOKU_AI/README.md

-Here's a detailed **README.md** template with instructions tailored to your Gomoku AI project.

----

 # **Gomoku AI Project**

 This repository contains an AI agent designed to play the classic board game **Gomoku** on a 15x15 grid.
 The AI leverages Reinforcement Learning with a Deep Q-Network (DQN) architecture, achieving adaptive decision-making and a high win rate.
 The project also includes a Minimax algorithm for comparison and the option to play against a human opponent.